apify/apify-docs/docs/tutorials/scrape_data_using_python.md

 ### Running the actor

 And that's it!
 Now you can save the changes in the editor, and then click **Build and run** at the bottom of the page.
 The actor will get built, the built actor image will get saved for future reuse, and then it will be executed.
-You can follow the actor build's and run's progress in the **Last build** and **Last run** tabs, respectively, in the developer console in the actor source view.
+You can follow the progress of the actor build and the actor run in the **Last build** and **Last run** tabs, respectively, in the developer console in the actor source view.
 Once the actor finishes running, you can view the scraped data in the **Dataset** tab in the actor run view.

 ![Building and running the BBC Weather Scraper actor]({{@asset tutorials/images/bbc-weather-scraper-source.webp}})